The most award winning

 The Efficient Diagnosis of Tuberculosis

 Abstract & Commentary

-Dr. Deresinski serves on the speaker's bureau for Merck, Pharmacia, GlaxoSmithKline, Pfizer, Bayer, and Wyeth, and does research for Merck.
-This article originally appeared in the July 2007 issue of Infectious Disease Alert.
-It was peer reviewed by Connie Price, MD.
-Dr. Price is Assistant Professor, University of Colorado School of Medicine.
-She reports no financial relationships relevant to this field of study.
+Dr. Deresinski reports no financial relationship to this field of study.
+This article originally appeared in the July issue of Infectious Disease Alert.
+It was peer reviewed by Dr. Connie Price, who is Assistant Professor, University of Colorado School of Medicine.
+Dr. Price reports no financial relationship relevant to this field of study.

 Synopsis: In patients with suspected pulmonary tuberculosis who are unable to expectorate sputum, culture of 3 induced sputum samples, all collected on the same day, is an effective and efficient means of diagnosis.

 Brown and colleagues evaluated the most efficient means of microbiological diagnosis of tuberculosis in patients.
 Adults in whom the presence of pulmonary tuberculosis was suspected based on the presence of compatible abnormalities on chest X-ray who were unable to produce an expectorated sputum sample were evaluated in order to determine the relative value of specimens obtained by sputum induction, gastric washing, and bronchoalveolar lavage (BAL).
 Also studied was the relative value of sputum induction on 3 consecutive days as opposed to obtaining all 3 samples on the same day, approximately 4 hours apart.